 Proofread Thoroughly

-Errors in spelling or grammar can push away good applicants.
-It makes the role look less serious.
+Spelling and grammar errors reduce perceived professionalism, which can lower candidate trust and application completion rates.
 A quick review can prevent this.
 In my experience, even a second pair of eyes can catch small mistakes.

 Ensure Facts Are Correct

-Always confirm details like location, pay range, and job level.
+Verify core job-posting facts before publishing, including location, compensation range, employment type, and job level.
 If something has changed, edit your listing.
 Keeping it current will help you avoid confusion.
-This step is key if you’re serious about how to write a job description well.
+Accurate job details reduce candidate confusion, prevent misaligned applications, and improve hiring efficiency.

 Real Stories from My Experience